THCV is a cannabinoid, structurally similar to its more famous counterpart, THC.

 Sometimes referred to as “diet weed“, THCV interacts with the body in a completely different way than THC.

-THCV offers pharmacological promise for the medical cannabis sector as it could provide many of the benefits of THC without some of the less desirable side effects.
+THCV has sparked the interest of many, as it offers pharmacological promise for the medical cannabis sector, due to its ability to provide similar benefits to THC, without some of the side effects.

 What is THCV?

 THCV is a cannabinoid found in the cannabis and hemp plant.